Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 Convert PowerPoint to PDF with Options

-Aspose.Slides provides custom options—properties under the PdfOptions class—that allow you to customize the PDF (resulting from the conversion process), lock the PDF with a password, or even specify how the conversion process should go.
+Aspose.Slides provides custom options—properties under the PdfOptions class—that allow you to customize the resulting PDF, lock the PDF with a password, or specify how the conversion process should proceed.

 Convert PowerPoint to PDF with Custom Options

-Using custom conversion options, you can set your preferred quality setting for raster images, specify how metafiles should be handled, set a compression level for texts, set DPI for images, etc.
+Using custom conversion options, you can define your preferred quality setting for raster images, specify how metafiles should be handled, set a compression level for text, configure DPI for images, and more.

-The code example below demonstrates an operation in which a PowerPoint presentation is converted to PDF with several custom options:
+The code example below demonstrates how to convert a PowerPoint presentation to PDF with several custom options.

 PdfOptions pdfOptions = new PdfOptions();